ciclosoftware/infusionsoft.netstandard/README.md

 Please let us know if there is anything you need urgently.

 The implementation comes from a project that has ended, and that we can proudly publish as Open Source.
-May it help you to successfully implement your Infusionsoft integrations with .NET !
+May it help you to successfully implement your Infusionsoft integrations with .NET (or even Angular as well)!